jhspetersson/fselect/README.md

 While it doesn't tend to fully replace traditional `find` and `ls`, **fselect** has these nice features:

 * SQL-like (not real SQL, but highly relaxed!) grammar easily understandable by humans
-* complex queries, limited subqueries support
+* complex queries, compare results in several directories with subqueries
 * aggregate, statistics, date, and other functions
 * search within archives
 * `.gitignore`, `.hgignore`, and `.dockerignore` support (experimental)